MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 When you require `react-native-code-push`, the module object provides the following top-level methods in addition to the root-level [component decorator](#codepush):

-- [allowRestart](#codepushallowrestart): Re-allows programmatic restarts to occur as a result of an update being installed, and optionally, immediately restarts the app if a pending update had attempted to restart the app while restarts were disallowed.
-This is an advanced API and is only necessary if your app explicitly disallowed restarts via the `disallowRestart` method.
+- [allowRestart](#codepushallowrestart): Reallows programmatic restarts to occur as a result of an update being installed, and optionally, immediately restarts the app if a pending update had attempted to restart the app while restarts were disallowed.
+This method is an advanced API and is only necessary if your app explicitly disallowed restarts via the `disallowRestart` method.

 - [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.

 - [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
-This is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.
+This method is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end user interruptions can occur during its lifetime.

 - [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (like description, installation time, size).

     > [!NOTE]
-    > As of `v1.10.3-beta` of the CodePush module, this method is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.
+    > As of `v1.10.3-beta` of the CodePush module, `getCurrentPackage` is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.

 - [getUpdateMetadata](#codepushgetupdatemetadata): Retrieves the metadata for an installed update (like description, mandatory).